 Arthritis is a disorder that causes inflammation and pain of one or more joints.
-Studies have shown cannabis has anti-arthritic effects and can help manage pain and inflammation associated with the disorder.
+Studies have shown cannabis and cannabinoids have anti-arthritic effects and may be able to help manage pain and inflammation associated with the disorder.

 Overview of Arthritis

 Arthritis is a condition characterized by joint pain.
-There are 100 different types of arthritis, according to the Arthritis Foundation, but common symptoms include swelling, pain, stiffness and decreased range of motion.
+There are 100 different types of arthritis, according to the Arthritis Foundation, but common symptoms among all the types include swelling, pain, stiffness and decreased range of motion.

-The most common type of arthritis is osteoarthritis, or degenerative joint disease, and is the wearing down of the protective cartilage on the ends of bones.
+The most common type of arthritis is osteoarthritis, or degenerative joint disease, which is the wearing down of the protective cartilage on the ends of bones.
 Another common type is rheumatoid arthritis, which is when the body’s immune system mistakenly attacks healthy cells, including the synovium that lines the joints.
-Other more common types of arthritis include juvenile arthritis, which develops in children, psoriatic arthritis, which affects people with psoriasis, infectious arthritis, which is an infection that spreads to a joint, and gout, which is caused by the build up of uric acid.
+Other more common types of arthritis include juvenile arthritis, which develops in children; psoriatic arthritis, which affects people with psoriasis; infectious arthritis, which is an infection that spreads to a joint; and gout, which is caused by the buildup of uric acid.

 The pain, swelling and stiffness associated with arthritis can fluctuate in severity and varies between individual.
 Severe arthritis can cause such intense chronic pain that the ability to maintain daily activities is affected.